U.S. Route 30 in Pennsylvania: Lancaster to New Jersey

 Upon intersecting Old Eagle School Road/Sugartown Road, US 30 enters Delaware County and continues east-southeast along four-lane undivided Lancaster Avenue, curving east and running through the downtown area of Wayne.
 The route passes through St. Davids and turns southeast.
 East of here, the road becomes a divided highway before turning undivided again.
 US 30 briefly becomes a divided highway again as it curves east and reaches an interchange with I-476.
 Past this interchange, the route turns back into an undivided road and crosses under SEPTA's Norristown High Speed Line before coming to an intersection with PA 320 in Villanova.
-Following this intersection, the road runs through the Villanova University campus, passing south of St. Thomas of Villanova Church, and curves southeast prior to the Ithan Avenue intersection, where it heads to the south of Villanova Stadium and the Finneran Pavilion arena.
+Following this intersection, the road runs through the Villanova University campus, passing south of St. Thomas of Villanova Church, and curves southeast before the Ithan Avenue intersection, where it heads to the south of Villanova Stadium and the Finneran Pavilion arena.
 After passing through the university campus, US 30 runs through Rosemont.
 Upon intersecting County Line Road, the route enters Montgomery County and heads into Bryn Mawr, passing through the downtown area.
-The road continues southeast and briefly reenters Delaware County before heading back into Montgomery County.
+The road continues southeast, briefly reenters Delaware County, then heads back into Montgomery County.
 US 30 passes through Haverford, where it heads north of the Haverford School.
-The route continues into Ardmore and runs through the downtown area, passing south of the Ardmore station serving Amtrak's Keystone Corridor and SEPTA's Paoli/Thorndale Line.
+The route continues into Ardmore.
+It runs through the downtown area, passing south of the Ardmore station serving Amtrak's Keystone Corridor and SEPTA's Paoli/Thorndale Line.
 Past Ardmore, the road heads through Wynnewood.
-The route runs southeast before it crosses the East Branch Indian Creek and passes between the St. Charles Borromeo Seminary to the northeast and Lankenau Medical Center to the southwest as a five-lane road with a center left-turn lane prior to reaching an intersection with US 1 (City Avenue).
+The route runs southeast before it crosses the East Branch Indian Creek and passes between the St. Charles Borromeo Seminary to the northeast and Lankenau Medical Center to the southwest as a five-lane road with a center left-turn lane before reaching an intersection with US 1 (City Avenue).